Werbung ausblenden

 ombre = shadow

-This does not apply (as said before) when after on / om follows a vowel or another m or n.
-Then -om / -on is spoken with an open o .
+As we mentioned previously, this does not apply when on / om is follwed by a vowel or another m or n.
+When that occurs, om /on is pronounced with an open o.

 Examples